odahu/odahu-docs/source/ref_trainings.rst

 MLFlow Project toolchain is a lightweight version of :ref:`MLFlow toolchain`.

-The main difference is that MLFlow Project toolchain does not require user stores models using `MLFlow Tracking API <https://www.mlflow.org/docs/latest/tracking.html>`_ and therefore does not require models stored in MLFlow format as a resulted artifact.
+The main difference is that MLFlow Project toolchain does not require user to store models using `MLFlow Tracking API <https://www.mlflow.org/docs/latest/tracking.html>`_ and therefore does not require models stored in MLFlow format as a resulted artifact.